PopovEvgeniy/simpleupxwizard/readme.txt

 Prepare

 You can download UPX here: https://upx.github.io
-Put the executable file of UPX to the SIMPLE UPX WIZARD directory before the first start.
+Put the executable file of UPX in the Simple upx wizard directory before the first start.

 Contact